grafana/mimir/docs/sources/helm-charts/mimir-distributed/migration-guides/migrate-from-single-zone-with-helm.md

       > **Note**: a direct upgrade from non-zone aware ingesters to zone-aware ingesters will cause data loss othewise.

-   1. If you have modified the `mimir.config` value, make sure to merge in the latest version from the chart.
-Or consider using `mimir.structuredConfig` instead, see [Manage the configuration of Grafana Mimir with Helm]({{< relref "../run-production-environment-with-helm/configuration-with-helm/" >}})
+  1. If you have modified the `mimir.config` value, either make sure to merge in the latest version from the chart, or consider using `mimir.structuredConfig` instead.

+      For more information, see [Manage the configuration of Grafana Mimir with Helm]({{< relref "../run-production-environment-with-helm/configuration-with-helm/" >}}).

 - If the current version of the `mimir-distributed` Helm chart is greater than 4.0.0 (version >= 4.0.0).

   1. Make sure that zone-aware replication is turned off for the component in question.

       For example, the store-gateway:

       ```yaml
       store_gateway: